 where $a_1$ = 4.654 GeV$^{-1}$, $a_2$ = -879 GeV$^{-3}$, $a_3$ = 8081 GeV$^{-4}$, $a_4$ = -7039000 GeV$^{-10}$, and $I(T) = \rho(T) - 3p(T)$ is the trace anomally.
 Through the calculation of trace anomally $I(T)$ in lattice QCD, the energy density, pressure and entropy could be estimated by using usual thermodynamics identities.
 Integral of trace anomaly displays the pressure difference between two temperature $T$ and $T_{\rm low}$

-Due to exponential suppression, $p \left( T_{\rm low}\right) $ could be ignored for sufficiently small values of the lower integration limit \cite{22}.
+The second term on the left hand side of above equation, $p \left( T_{\rm low}\right) $, could be ignored for sufficiently small values of the lower integration limit because of exponential suppression \cite{22}.
 The energy density which is expressed as $\rho(T) = I(T) + 3p(T)$ could be calculated.
-At the end, by using Eqs.(\ref{III.32}) and (\ref{III.33}) we have following relations for energy density and pressure respectively
+At the end, by using Eqs.(\ref{III.32}) and (\ref{III.33}), we have following relations for energy density and pressure respectively

-where $\eta = -0.112$.
-In this case, the era before the phase transition (namely quark-gluon phase) is considered at low temperature.
-Then the Universe is in confinement phase and could be treated as a non-interacting gas of fermions and bosons.
-Substituting Eqs.(\ref{III.34}) and (\ref{III.35}) in the conservation equation, the Hubble parameter can be derived as